AmberBentley/content-feu/pages/design-1/ca.md

 ## Level 1 Process

-- Take the feedback you received on the style tile you made for MA2 and consider if you need to make any changes to your chosen styles.
+- Take the feedback you received on your fonts/icons and colours you made for your Cross-Course lesson and consider if you need to make any changes.

 - Draw up wireframes of the various pages - you can do this on paper or use your computer, whatever works best for you.